pangeo-forge/pangeo-forge-recipes/docs/index.md

 Pangeo Forge is made of three official components:

-- `pangeo-forge-recipes` - an open source Python package, which allows you to create and run ETL pipelines ("recipes") and run them from your own computers.
-- `pangeo-forge` CLI - TODO
-- GitHub Action - TODO
+- `pangeo-forge-recipes` **Python SDK** - A Python toolkit, built on [Apache Beam](https://beam.apache.org), that provides components for concisely and expressively composing parallelizable ETL pipelines ("recipes") that can be run on your local machine or cloud infrastructure.
+See {doc}`user_guide/index` for more on composing recipes, and {doc}`deployment` for ways to run them.
+- `pangeo-forge` **Command Line Interface (CLI)** - A utility for managing the configuration and deployment of version-controlled recipes.
+See {doc}`deployment` for details.
+- **Deploy Recipe Action** - A Github Action that wraps the CLI, providing an interface for configuration and deployment of recipes in response to to GitHub Event triggers.
+See {doc}`deployment` for details.

-There is also a growing {doc}`ecosystem` of third-party extensions.
+A growing {doc}`ecosystem` of third-party extensions provide additional reusable components for customization of recipes.

 Pangeo Forge is inspired directly by [Conda Forge](https://conda-forge.org/), a community-led collection of recipes for building conda packages.
 We hope that Pangeo Forge can play a similar